emilyriederer/website/content/post/team-of-packages/index.md

 -   **Social:** Promoting or enforcing good practices
 -   **Emotional:** Avoiding frustrating or stress of lost time or "silly" questions

-We can emulate these characteristics in internal packages by including utility functions, taking an opinionated stance on design, and providing helpful and detailed error messages.[^3]
+We can emulate these characteristics in internal packages by including utility functions, taking an opinionated stance on design, and providing helpful and detailed error messages.[^4]

-As an example, let's consider a simple function to connect to an organization's internal database.
-First, we might start out with a rather boilerplate piece of code using the `DBI` package.
-We take in the username and password; hardcode the driver name, server location, and port; and return a connection object.
+As an example, let's consider a simple function to connect to an organization's internal database.[^5] First, we might start out with a rather boilerplate piece of code using the `DBI` package.
+We take in the username and password; hard-code the driver name, server location, and port; and return a connection object.
 (Note that the content of this example doesn't matter.
 The jobs of the IT Guy prototype are abstracting away things we don't need to think about and protecting us from anti-patterns -- not just connecting to databases.
 The design patterns shown will apply to the more general problem.)

 <div class="highlight">